bigspider/LedgerHQ.github.io/_posts/2021-03-18-ledger-live-bot.md

 }
 ```

-Although functionning at first, we reworked it so we could also make assertions on what the device displays.
+Even though it was functional, we reworked it so we could also make assertions on what the device displays.

 ```js
 const acceptTransaction: DeviceAction<Transaction, *> = deviceActionFlow({